elcorto/pass-cl/README.md

 # X selections

-There are different X selections (see `xclip -selection`):
+There are different X selections (see `xclip -selection`).
+If you never heard of those, then you are probably familiar with at least "the clipboard", `CTRL-C` to copy, `CTRL-V` to paste.
+Well, in X, we have 3.

-* primary: default in xclip, use Shift-Insert or the middle mouse button to paste
+* primary: default in xclip, what gets filled when you highlight stuff with the mouse cursor
 * secondary: usually not used
-* clipboard: CTRL-V to paste in most GUI apps
+* clipboard: the system clipboard you know from other systems

 See also [xclip-dump](https://github.com/elcorto/shelltools/blob/master/bin/xclip-dump).